• Home

 PSave to Pinterest

-Crock pot baked potatoes are one of those things I wish I’d started doing years ago.
-Same fluffy inside, same slightly crispy oiled skin — but you set them in the morning and forget about them until dinner.
+Crock pot baked potatoes are one of those things that I wish I would have started doing years ago.
+You still get the same fluffy inside and slightly crispy oiled skin.
+The best part is you can set them in the morning and forget about them until dinner.

 Why I Started Making Them This Way

-I started making baked potatoes in the slow cooker on a whim one summer when I really didn’t want to turn the oven on.
-Figured the worst that could happen was they’d be weird.
+I started making baked potatoes in the slow cooker one summer because I didn't want to turn on the oven.
+I thought the worst that could happen was that they would turn out weird.
+But they didn't.
+They turned out perfect.

 crock pot potatoes

-The oil and salt on the skin actually do something — they create a slightly crisp, flavorful skin instead of just steaming the potato soft under foil wrap.
+The oil and salt on the skin do serve a purpose.
+They create a slightly crisp and flavorful skin instead of just steaming the potato soft under a foil wrap.

-2 tablespoons olive oil — The oil does two things: it helps the skin get slightly crispy rather than limp and steamed, and it carries the salt into the skin for flavor.
-Rub each potato thoroughly all over — don’t just brush a little on one side and call it done.
+The oil does two things: it helps get the skin crispy instead of limp and steamed, and it helps the salt penetrate the skin for flavor.
+Rub each potato down thoroughly all over — don't just brush a little on one side and call it done.

-I use kosher salt and I’m not shy with it — the skin is one of the best parts of a good baked potato, and salt is what makes it taste like something instead of just cooked starch.
+Some people put in effort on the potatoes but forget to season the outside.
+If you're using kosher salt, don't hold back.
+The skin is one of the best parts of a good baked potato, and salt is what makes it taste like something instead of just cooked starch.

 How to Make Crock Pot Baked Potatoes